grafana/grafana/docs/sources/administration/data-source-management/team_lbac.md

 - Team A has a rule `namespace="dev"` configured.
 A user that is part of Team A will have access to logs that match `namespace="dev"`.

 - Team B does not have a rule configured for it.
-A user that is part of Team B, ths is `Editor` or `Viewer` will have access to all logs (due to the query permission for the user).
+A user that is part of Team B, that is `Editor` or `Viewer` will have access to all logs (due to the query permission for the user).

 **Scenario 3: Multiple rules setup for one team**